in-person in west asheville · virtual across NC

 what trauma therapy actually looks like

 Trauma therapy isn't about reliving every detail or forcing yourself to talk about things before you're ready.
-It's about helping your nervous system process what got stuck — at a pace that actually feels manageable.
+It's about helping your nervous system process what got stuck — at a pace that feels manageable.

 I work with approaches like EMDR, somatic strategies, and Internal Family Systems to help you move through trauma at your own pace.
 Some sessions go deep.
 Others are about building resources and finding solid ground.
 Both matter, and we don't skip the second kind to rush to the first.